Magnolia hodgsonii

 Magnolia hodgsonii (syn.
 Talauma hodgsonii), known in Chinese as gai lie mu is a species of Magnolia native to the forests of the Himalaya and southeastern Asia, occurring in Bhutan, southwestern China, Tibet, northeastern India, northern Myanmar, Nepal, and Thailand.
-It grows at moderate altitudes of 850–1500 m with a subtropical climate.
+It grows at moderate elevations of 850–1500 m with a subtropical climate.

 It is a small evergreen tree up to 15 m tall.
 The leaves are obovate-oblong, 20–50 cm long and 10–13 cm broad, with a leathery texture.
 The flowers are fragrant, with nine tepals up to 9 cm long, the inner tepals white, the outer ones greenish; they are produced in April to May.
 The fruit is 13–15 cm long, composed of an aggregate of 40-80 follicles.

 The wood is "very soft and worthless".
 Like almost all Himalayan Magnoliaceae, M. hodgsonii flourishes in a stiff clay soil.